maraulsav/Dog-Pet-Simulator/README.md

 I hope that you can understand and tolerate this..
 --I just found out that to make the hackatime not unknown is first make a folder then create a file inside that folder.
 Not creating the file first the save it up like what I initially done

+I still hoping that you would accept the 7 hours hackatime timer QvQ